Early Notification — messages about absences

-About Early Notification (EN), which electronically reports absences, how to get it, and training.
+About the Early Notification (EN) system — which electronically reports absences — how to get it, and training.

 EN is a text and email messaging service for sending customised messages to groups.
 It also provides a return path to the school’s register to update the reasons for a student’s absence.

-EN is not compulsory, but it significantly simplifies recording absences.
+EN isn't compulsory but it significantly simplifies recording absences.

 EN is used together with the electronic Attendance Register (eAR) module of the school's Student Management System (SMS).

 - Quickly tells parents and caregivers if their child is absent without explanation.

 - Reduces unjustified non-attendance and prevents casual truancy becoming habit-forming.